Boussouar El Maghnaoui

-Boussouar El Maghnaoui (born 1955 in Maghnia, Algeria) is an Algerian rai singer-songwriter.
+Boussouar El Maghnaoui (born 1955 in Maghnia, Algeria) is an Algerian rai singer-songwriter, considered a pioneer in the genre.

 Biography

 Born in 1955 in Maghnia (Tlemcen Province), Algeria.
-He recounts it in his song "Je T'aime L'Algérie" (I love you Algeria) in 1978:"I love you, I love you, I love you all my life.
-It is you Algeria, a chance that calls you, in Maghnia I was born, where I have love and friendship.
-Yes in Tlemcen it is nice, it is the light of my life".
 His first appearance in rai music dates back to 1974.
 He has worked with several Algerian rai singers throughout the years, including Bellemou Messaoud, Boutaiba Sghir, Brahim Ounassar, Fadila, Groupe el Azhar, and Groupe Gana.
+His 1975 version of e song "Zina diri latay", by Kadi Dziri, made him well-known.